What is a Rate Lock?

 Decide whether to lock or “float” based on your capacity for risk and your best rational knowledge about construction and closing schedules.
 If your rate lock expires an extension might be available but both you and the lender will be looking at current mortgage rates to decide the best option.

-Larry J. - Borrower - KY
+Michael J. - Seller - Princeton

 01 02 03